 Before I start with my points, I’m not proposing that your diet is irrelevant, because that simply is not true, I’m sharing my personal and professional opinion on why our focus should be on fitness and exercise more than diet because, quite frankly, the total outcomes of fitness are far superior to that of just dieting alone.

-My 4 key reasons are based upon the overwhelming scientific literature, key principles of human biology, human behaviour and, a blend of my 20 years’ experience as a personal trainer and coach in Liverpool UK.
+My 4 key reasons are based upon the overwhelming scientific literature, key principles of human biology, human behaviour and, a blend of my 20 years experience as a personal trainer and weight loss specialist in Liverpool UK.

 Let's get started!